electricitymaps/electricitymaps-contrib/README.md

 The data comes from many different sources.
 You can check them out [here](https://github.com/tmrowco/electricitymap-contrib/blob/master/DATA_SOURCES.md)

 **How do you define real-time data?**
 Real-time data is defined as a data source with an hourly (or better) frequency, delayed by less than 2hrs.
 It should provide a breakdown by generation type.
-Often fossil fuel generation (coal/gas/oil) is combined under a single heading like 'thermal' or 'conventional', this is not a problem.
+Often fossil fuel generation (coal/gas/oil) is combined under a single heading like 'thermal' or 'conventional', this is not a problem therefore conventional.

 **Why do you calculate the carbon intensity of *consumption*?**
 In short, citizens should not be responsible for the emissions associated with all the products they export, but only for what they consume.